VenInf/rand-num-gen-send/README.md

 ## What is this?

-This are my answers to the "Next Generation Test Runner" internship questions.
+These are my answers to the "Next Generation Test Runner" internship questions.

 ## How do I run them?